 Arizona Metals' operating, processing, development and exploration activities are subject to receiving and maintaining licences, permits and approvals (collectively, "permits") from appropriate governmental authorities.
 Before any development on any of its properties, Arizona Metals must receive numerous permits.
 Arizona Metals may be unable to obtain on a timely basis or maintain in the future all necessary permits to explore and develop its properties, commence construction or operation of mining facilities and properties or maintain continued operations.
 Delays may occur in connection with obtaining necessary renewals of permits for Arizona Metals' existing operations and activities, additional permits for existing or future operations or activities, or additional permits associated with new legislation.
 It is possible that previously issued permits may become suspended or revoked for a variety of reasons, including through government or court action.
 Arizona Metals can provide no assurance that it will continue to hold or obtain, if required to, all permits necessary to develop or continue operating at any particular site, which could adversely affect its operations.
-Development and operations of Arizona Metals' Sugarloaf Peak Project and Kay Mine Project require permits from various governmental authorities in the United States.
-There can be no assurance that all future permits that Arizona Metals requires for its operations will be obtainable or renewable on reasonable terms, or at all.
+Development and operations of Arizona Metals' Sugarloaf Peak Project and Kay Mine Project require permits that Arizona Metals requires for its operations will be obtainable or renewable on reasonable terms, or at all.
 Delays or a failure to obtain required permits, or the expiry, revocation or failure to comply with the terms of any such permits that Arizona Metals has already obtained, would adversely affect its business.